golfmak 2010

 8) Mike Kahn's Golf Course Property Review.

 Remember, the seller is offering you the property on an as is basis, leaving you the effort and the cost of gathering the evidence you or your lender needs to be comfortable with what you're buying (and financing).
-Although some of these expenses may negotiable between buyer and seller (seller may want a copy of your survey, which you can charge him/her for), otherwise, you can expect to pay these costs.
+Although some of these expenses may be negotiable between buyer and seller (seller may want a copy of your survey, which you can charge him/her for), otherwise, you can expect to pay these costs.

 1) SURVEY - $5,000 TO $50,000, PLAN FOR TWO MONTHS TO COMPLETE A GOLF COURSE SURVEY